 J: I think right now my favorite song on there “USA National Park”.

-C: In an older interview, you mentioned you care more about being interesting and having character to music than instrumentation…like being an amazing musician.
+C: You’ve mentioned before that you care more about being interesting and having the character to music than instrumentation…like being an amazing musician.
 Do you still feel that way?

 Jacob has a visible smile on his face, and you can really tell he’s proud of what the band put out.
 Encyclopedia is something they should be proud of.

-C: Who or what has kept you holding onto this band, or to keep pursing this band?
+C: Who or what has kept you holding onto this band, or to keep pursuing this band?

 M: As an artist, you are terrified of the last one being your best”?